mariah-smith25/TralaDebugExample-React/README.md

 1. New Llama is highlighted and their birthday shows as last day of February

-While we demoing the MVP we had to put in a workaround for some mismatched date formatting with the server.
+While demoing the MVP we had to put in a workaround for some mismatched date formatting with the server.
 We got through the demo but we need to regression test and fix any broken birth day functionality.

 ---